 Margaret MacKinnon-Cash, founder and principal

 Often described as warm, authentic and downright indefatigable, Margaret has calmly and meticulously managed over 700 publicity tours for some of the world’s foremost thinkers, novelists, business and government leaders, media personalities, entertainers and celebrity chefs.
-She works for leading publishing houses such as Penguin Random House Canada, HarperCollins Canada, Simon & Schuster, Robert Rose, Thomas Allen Publishers, HarlequinTEEN, Douglas & McIntyre, Fitzhenry & Whiteside, Firefly, Biblioasis, New Society and Dundurn.
+She works for leading publishing houses such as Penguin Random House Canada, HarperCollins Canada, Simon & Schuster, Robert Rose, Thomas Allen Publishers, HarlequinTEEN, Douglas & McIntyre, Fitzhenry & Whiteside, Firefly, Biblioasis, New Society, and Dundurn.

-Margaret spearheaded publicity campaigns for novelist and artist Douglas Coupland as well as Booker-Prize winning authors such as Salman Rushdie, Julian Barnes, Margaret Atwood, Yann Martel, Kiran Desai, Roddy Doyle, Peter Carey and Ian McEwan.
+She’s been trusted to represent everyone from Colonel Chris Hadfield to mental health advocate Margaret Trudeau.
+Margaret spearheaded publicity campaigns for novelist and artist Douglas Coupland as well as Booker Prize winning authors such as Salman Rushdie, Julian Barnes, Margaret Atwood, Yann Martel, Kiran Desai, Roddy Doyle, Peter Carey, and Ian McEwan.

-Along with her publishing specialty, Margaret has managed marketing and communications for non-profit and health care organizations including Vancouver Hospital, Heart and Stroke Foundation of BC & Yukon, Big Brothers of Greater Vancouver and Providence Health Care.
+Along with her publishing specialty, Margaret has managed marketing and communications for non-profit and health care organizations including Vancouver Hospital, Heart and Stroke Foundation of BC & Yukon, Big Brothers of Greater Vancouver, and Providence Health Care.

-In her spare time, Margaret can be found running along Spanish Banks, traveling to far-flung places, reading books that are made of paper and sipping (loose leaf) Earl Grey tea by day and pinot noir by night.
+In her spare time, Margaret can be found running along Spanish Banks, traveling to far-flung places, reading books that are made of paper and sipping (loose leaf) Earl Grey tea by day and Pinot Noir by night.
 She lives in Vancouver with her husband, daughter and rescue dog Murphy (a transplanted Californian).